andersfgraneng/gloom-rs/report/report.md

     The triangle after inverting ](images/2di-inverted.png)

-I acheived this inverting by multiplying the vector coordinates in the vertex shader with a factor of -1.
+I achieved this inverting by multiplying the vector coordinates in the vertex shader with a factor of -1.

 #### ii)

+![
+    The triangle after getting a new colour ](images/2dii.png)

+I achieved this by modifying the output vector in the fragment shader with some float between 0 and 1 for each value.